function61/eventhorizon/docs/quickstart.md

 2017/03/31 11:09:00 WriterHttp: binding to :9092
 ```

 Now let's verify that all is working.
-Enter [Enter Horizon CLI](enter-horizon-cli.md)
+Enter [Horizon CLI](enter-horizon-cli.md)
 and read from the root stream (`/`):

 ```